A Circular Economy

 © Ellen MacArthur Foundation, Fair Use

 For regenerating resources, like food or wood, disposal makes new material, usually through decomposition.
+Artificial Intelligence (AI) can optimize these processes by enhancing resource recovery and recycling efficiency.
 Processes like chemical treatment or composting accelerate this process and make materials useful more quickly.

 Finite materials like iron or copper need to be recycled into raw materials and returned to the parts manufacturers to make more products again.